Last updated: 15 January, 2025.

 How to implement Google Consent Mode v2?

-The easiest way to implement Google Consent Mode v2 is to use a Google-Certified Consent Management Platform (CMP) with Google Consent Mode v2.
-Use CookieScript, a Google-certified CMP, to implement Google Consent Mode v2.
+The easiest way to implement Google Consent Mode v2 is to use a Google-certified CMP, integrated with Google Consent Mode v2.
+Use CookieScript, a Google-certified CMP, that also has the GOLD Tier in the Google tiering system, to implement Google Consent Mode v2.
 It also has an IAB TCF v2.2 integration, is easy to install or upgrade, and allows you to continue tracking of conversions and website analytics, even when users do not consent.

 Why should I implement Google Consent Mode v2?

-If you want to continue using Google Advertisement products and do remarketing in Europe, you need to implement Google Consent Mode v2 by March 2024.
-Users not using Google Consent Mode v2 by March 2024, will not be able to use Google Ads and will not be able to get any new users from Europe.
-The easiest way to implement Google Consent Mode v2 is to use a Google-certified CMP with Google Consent Mode v2 like CookieScript.
+If you want to continue using Google Advertisement products and do remarketing in Europe, you need to implement Google Consent Mode v2.
+In 2025, users not using Google Consent Mode v2, will not be able to use Google Ads and will not be able to get any new users from Europe.
+The easiest way to implement Google Consent Mode v2 is to use a Google-certified CMP, integrated with Google Consent Mode v2 like CookieScript.

 What is the difference between Google Consent Mode and Google Consent Mode v2?